 Budget Portable Shower

 It’s possible to set up a budget portable shower.
-Be prepared for a cold shower though unless you plan on boiling some water and adding it into the mix!
+Be prepared for a cold shower though unless you plan on boiling some water and adding it to the mix!

 Equipment For Sleeping In The Car